A Guide To USDA Guaranteed Vs. Direct Loans

 As a low-income borrower, you have a lot to gain from the USDA direct loan program.
 With low credit opportunities, you can finally afford homeownership.
 Here’s a list of the benefits you can enjoy:

-- Funds can be used to build, repair, renovate or relocate a home.
-Not every home is move-in ready, and this can help you spread out the costs.
+- Finance repairs and renovations: Funds can be used to build, repair, renovate or relocate a home.

-- There are extended mortgage payback periods.
-Spread out the cost of homeownership over a longer period of time.
+- Longer repayment terms: USDA direct loans have longer repayment periods than other mortgage types, helping you spread out the cost of homeownership over a longer period of time.

 What Are The Drawbacks Of Guaranteed USDA Loans Vs. Direct USDA Loans?

-Of course, there are some drawbacks to consider with both the USDA guaranteed and direct loans.
+Of course, some drawbacks are worth considering with both USDA guaranteed and direct loans.
 Here’s what you should be aware of before jumping into either loan.

-- There are geographical requirements.
-The program is designed to encourage rural development, which comes with strict boundaries.
+- Strict geographical requirements: The program is designed to encourage rural development, which limits you to buying in specific rural areas.

-- Loans are only available for primary residences.
-You can’t buy a second home with this loan.
+- Loan availability only for primary residences: You can’t buy a second home with this loan.

-- There are some added fees.
-USDA guaranteed loans come with two additional fees: a one-time guarantee fee (typically 1% of the loan amount) and an annual fee of 0.35%.
+- Some added fees: USDA guaranteed loans come with two additional fees: a one-time guarantee fee (typically 1% of the loan amount) and an annual fee of 0.35%.

 How Do I Apply For A USDA Guaranteed Or Direct Loan?